ben-rd/Weebouo/code_challenge/readme.md

-Documentation of my trying to do code challenge from someone IG Page hahaha
+Documentation of my trying to do code challenges from someone IG Page hahaha